divnix/std/cells/std/devshellProfiles/Readme.md

 Any `std`ized repository should include this into it's [`numtide/devshell`][devshell] in order to provide any visitor with the fully pre-configured `std` TUI.

+It also wires & instantiates a decent ADR tool.
+Or where you planning to hack away without some minimal conscious effort of decision making and recording? 😅

 # Usage Example

 ```nix